Larcha14/OOP_MAI_8fak_course/README.md

 # OOP_MAI_8fak_course
-In this repository tasks on the laboratory works for 8 faculty MAI Institute
+There are tasks on the laboratory works for OOP-subject of 8-faculty MAI Institute in this repository